armin-ahmadii/armin-ahmadii/README.md

 ### 🚀 About Me

-I am a second-year Computer Science student at **Simon Fraser University** with a focus on building high-performance software and intelligent web applications.
-Recently, I’ve been diving deep into AI integration and algorithmic optimization.
+I’m a second-year Computer Science student at SFU with a genuine passion for building software and apps.
+I’ve been spending a lot of my time lately diving into AI and learning how to integrate it into my projects.
+I love the process of building things from scratch and I'm always looking to learn more and level up my technical skills.

 ---